Linux system logs

 -

-Configure NXLog to collect events from the kernel, the systemd journal, and the
+Configure NXLog to collect kernel logs, the systemd journal, and the

 /dev/log